ray-project/ray/doc/source/rllib/rllib-rlmodule.rst

 .. tabbed:: Inheriting existing RLModules

     One way to extend existing RLModules is to inherit from them and override the methods you need to customize.
-For example, you can extend :py:class:`~ray.rllib.algorithms.ppo.torch.ppo_torch_rl_module.PPOTorchRLModule` and augment it with your own customization.
-You can then pass the new customized class into the algorithm configuration to use the PPO algorithm to optimize your custom RLModule.
+For example, extend :py:class:`~ray.rllib.algorithms.ppo.torch.ppo_torch_rl_module.PPOTorchRLModule` and augment it with your own customization.
+Then pass the new customized class into the algorithm configuration to use the PPO algorithm to optimize your custom RLModule.

     .. code-block:: python